 Must not be able To Return To Any Type Of Secular Work – This includes the inability to return the same job or a lesser skilled job.

 1 & a half to 9 Years Of Previous Work Paying Into Social Security

 Work Credits For SSDI

-The SSDI program uses a unique work crediting structure to determine the amount of benefits you will receive.
+The SSDI program uses a unique work crediting structure to determine the number of benefits you will receive.
 Work credits are based on the period of time an individual has worked.
 The amount of credits you may need to qualify for SSDI benefits depends upon your age of when you became disabled.
-In example, if an individual was 50 years of age when they became disabled, that person would need to have 28 work credits to qualify, or have seven years of work paying into social security.
+For example, if an individual was 50 years of age when they became disabled, that person would need to have 28 work credits to qualify or have seven years of workers paying into social security.

 Medicare For SSDI

 Medicare is automatically offered to those who are approved for the SSDI program.
 However, a person will not be eligible for Medicare until they have received benefits for 24 months or longer.
 During this extended waiting period, an individual could be eligible for Medicaid depending on their income and their state’s qualifications for the Medicaid program in their state.

 With SSDI, family members are also eligible for payments under circumstances in addition to the disabled relative.
 This primarily applies to Spouses, Siblings, Parents, and other family members who are considered as dependents and could receive up to 50% of the benefit for the family member but cannot exceed the maximum family amount which will be determined based on varying circumstances such as the disabled individual’s age and how long they’ve worked.
 Auxiliary/Dependant benefits only apply to SSDI, and NOT the SSI program.